How to Maintain a Secure Workspace

 Protect Your Data

 Although always criticalit is especially important for the transient worker to keep work data and other important files in secure and safe location provided and approved by the company.
-Also, understanding a back-up schedule that works best for you is ideal and you’ll want to become diligent with it.
+Also, understanding a backup schedule that works best for you is ideal, and you’ll want to become diligent with it.

 Be Vigilant and Watchful of Phishing Emails

-Cyber-attacks are on the rise and cyber criminals are targeting organizations every day.
+Cyberattacks are on the rise, and cybercriminals are targeting organizations every day.
 To guard yourself and your employerbe aware of emails containing the following:

 • Skeptical subject lines